zachvance/xy_to_latitude_longitude/README.md

 A short script to convert XY coordinates into lat and long.

-This script will take a CSV file as an input for a pandas data frame, converts the specified X and Y columns into latitude and longitude, and returns two new CSVs; one with only the newly created coordinates, and one being the original input with the new coordinate columns appended.
+This module takes a CSV file as an input, transforming the specified x and y coordinate columns into latitude and longitude coordinates.
+It will merge the result with the original CSV.
+It does not require geopandas to work.